-As president, Sony Pictures Television (SPT), Steve Mosko. oversees all television operations for Sony Pictures Entertainment (SPE).
+As the former chairman of Sony Pictures Television (SPT), Steve Mosko oversaw all television operations for Sony Pictures Entertainment (SPE) worldwide.

 An SPE executive for more than two decades, Mosko leads the largest independent television studio, a company that ranks as a leader in the production and distribution of programming around the world, encompassing an extraordinary span of genres, time periods and television venues.
-As president, Mosko also oversees pay cable, video-on-demand, pay per view, digital networks, and advertiser sales.
+As chairman, Mosko also oversees global distribution of feature film and television content, digital networks and advertiser sales.

-Additionally, Mosko directs the studio's international networks with 120 channel feeds available in more than 159 countries, reaching more than 543 million households worldwide; Crackle.com, SPE's premium video website; and the studio’s interests in: 3net, the first 24/7 fully programmed 3D television network; FEARnet, the number one horror/thriller website and VOD service; GSN, cable's game show network; and ITN Networks, Inc., a national media sales company.
+Additionally, Mosko directs the studio's international networks with more than 150 channel feeds available in 180 countries, reaching more than 1.3 billion cumulative households worldwide; Crackle, SPE's premium video streaming service; GSN, cable's game show network; and ITN Networks, Inc., a national media sales company.
 He oversees SPT's 19 wholly-owned or joint venture production companies in 13 countries outside the U.S. and the studio's offices in 32 countries.

 Mosko joined SPE in 1992 as vice president of the western region for Columbia TriStar Television Distribution, the syndication and cable network production and distribution organization that was a predecessor to SPT.
 For that entity, he held several senior management positions, including executive vice president, sales, before being named president in 2000.

 Mosko was named Executive of the Year by the Caucus for Producers, Writers & Directors in 2014.
 He was inducted into the Broadcasting & Cable Hall of Fame in 2005.
 Under his leadership, SPT was honored with the Special Recognition Award at the 2004 Sony Corporation Global Top Meeting in Tokyo, in recognition of the group's outstanding fiscal achievements, including record revenues and earnings.
 Previously, his considerable work for the studio garnered him the distinction in 2001 of being chosen by Electronic Media magazine (now TelevisionWeek) as one of the television industry's annual "12 to Watch" most impactful executives.
-In 2003, he was named to Entertainment Weekly's 14th Annual Power List, ranking #39 among entertainment industry executives.
+In 2003, he was named to Entertainment Weekly's 14th Annual Power List, ranking No. 39 among entertainment industry executives.